antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** use unique ids for resources

-Each resource **SHOULD** be identified by a unique identifier, ideally a UUID ***SHOULD** be used.
-This ID **SHOULD** be unique all instances of an API and ideally other APIs as well.
+Each resource **SHOULD** be identified by a unique identifier, ideally using a UUID ***SHOULD** be used.
+This ID **SHOULD** be unique across all instances of an API and ideally other APIs as well.

-If using UUIDs, version 4 or 5 is recommended represented in lower case.
+If using UUIDs, version 4 or 5 is recommended, represented in lower case.

 Sources: